Skip site navigation (1)Skip section navigation (2)

 terminfo database may have other extensions, ncurses makes explicit

-checks for these:
+checks for the following.

-AX Boolean, asserts that the terminal interprets SGR 39 and SGR 49
+AX (Boolean) asserts that the terminal interprets SGR 39 and SGR 49

 to the default.